KeerDongfang/CP3402-Learning-Journal/week 1 learning.md

-# Week X: Development and Refinement of HarmonyHub
+# Week 1: Development and Refinement of HarmonyHub

 **Date:**
 2025/1/23 3:00 PM - 5:00 PM